Contents

 Sole trader

-As a sole trader, you are personally liable for financial or tax debts.
-There is no distinction between personal assets or business assets.
-This means assets in your name can be used to pay business debts.
+As a sole trader, you are personally liable for any financial or tax debts incurred by your business.
+There is no legal distinction between your personal and business assets, so your personal property can be used to settle business debts.

 Company